INFORMATION ON THIS SITE IS ONLY INTENDED FOR CANADIAN HEALTHCARE PROFESSIONALS

 What is MASH?

-1. NAFLD is now called MASLD (metabolic dysfunction-associated steatotic liver disease)
+NASH is now called MASH (metabolic dysfunction-associated steatohepatitis)

-2. NASH is now called MASH (metabolic dysfunction-associated steatohepatitis)
+NAFLD is now called MASLD (metabolic dysfunction-associated steatotic liver disease)

 MASLD is defined by the presence of hepatic steatosis and the finding of any cardiometabolic risk factor (if there are no other causes of hepatic steatosis).5 MASH is a progressive form of MASLD defined by the additional presence of macrovesicular hepatic steatosis, inflammation, and cellular injury (with or without fibrosis).3,5